kanzitelli/rnn-starter/README.md

 - `api` - a service where API-related methods are located.
 - `onStart` - a service where you can write your own logic when app is launched.
 For example, you can increment number of `appLaunches` there.

-#### Splash Screen
+#### Splash Screen 🎉

-Starting from `v16.0.0`, we have added a Splash Screen that works great on pair with [React Native Navigation](https://github.com/wix/react-native-navigation) and can be hidden at any place in the app!
+Starting from `v16.0.0`, we have added a Splash Screen that works great on pair with [React Native Navigation](https://github.com/wix/react-native-navigation) and can be hidden at any moment in your app!
 Thanks to [@FawadMahmood](https://github.com/FawadMahmood)!

 > Current approach relies on `LaunchImage` on iOS that is marked as deprecated by Apple.
 However, people still use it and that's the only way to make it work with React Native Navigation.

-At some point of the app development, you'll probably want to replace existing splash screen (with [starters.dev](https://starters.dev) icon).
-Below, you can find some tutorials/advices how to replace the splash screen images and configure it for bare RNN project.
+At some point of the app development, you'll probably want to replace existing splash screen (with [starters.dev](https://github.com/starters-dev) icon).
+Below, you can find some tutorials/advices on how to replace the splash screen images.

 <details>
 <summary>Splash Screen replacement</summary>